 Last, thank you for your great letters and support over the last two weeks.
 I have not been able to keep up with all the notes, let alone answer them.
 Besides taking uncounted hours off to keep up with the news, my fiancée and I spent several days working in a Denver Red Cross shelter for displaced travelers, and put out some special issues of HeroicStories — and took time to sleep for a few hours here and there.

-The way people from all over the world has come together to support the U.S. during these difficult times — and the way Americans have come together to support each other — has been a wonderful thing to witness.
+The way people from all over the world have come together to support the U.S. during these difficult times — and the way Americans have come together to support each other — has been a wonderful thing to witness.
 The terrorists indeed awoke a sleeping giant: not just the U.S., but the world.

 – – –